KevK0/Solidity_Prevent_Gas_Cost/README.md

 ## How it works

 The provided code covers the example of a fully decentralized freelancing platform where a client signs a job creation command and a freelancer signs a bid creation command which are distributed via Whisper.
-If the freelancer decides to select a freelancer he simple needs to upload (can be abstracted away from the user) his initial job creation command and the chosen bid.
-If he decides to not credit the job to anyone nobody has to pay gas and the blockchain hasn't to deal with the (useless) transactions.
+If the client decides to select a freelancer he simple needs to invoke the execute command using (can be abstracted away from the user) his signed initial job creation command and the signed chosen bid.
+If he decides to not credit the job to anyone nobody has to pay gas and the blockchain don't has to deal with the (useless) transactions.

 ## signing messages